WiNG-NITK/APP-Tool/README.md

 APP-Tool
 ========

-A ns2 tracefile Analyser.
+Automated Post Processing (APP) Tool is a ns2 tracefile Analyser.

-The application requires a Linux based environment and folowing libraries:
+The application requires a Linux based environment and following libraries:

 	Gtk+ for python: python-gi